Jerome-Maurin/vmdb2-wrapper/README.md

 On a freshly installed minimalist Debian (with sudo installed), use this command to install needed packages:

-    sudo apt install vmdb2 curl ansible python3-distutils qemu-user-static binfmt-support
+    sudo apt install vmdb2 curl ansible python3-distutils qemu-user-static binfmt-support zerofree

 The purpose behind each of those packages is explained in the [**Needed packages**](#needed-packages) section.

-At the moment, the `vmdb2` version in Debian Buster lacks a critical feature which forces the installation of Bullseye's version.<br>
+Previously (Debian buster), the `vmdb2` version in Debian Buster lacks a critical feature which forces the installation of Bullseye's version.<br>
 Either add the Bullseye repository to your `sources.list` (be careful to [limit the package to vmdb2](https://wiki.debian.org/AptConfiguration#apt_preferences_.28APT_pinning.29)) or retrieve and install [the Bullseye package](https://packages.debian.org/bullseye/all/vmdb2/download) manually.<br>
 For example (manual install):

     wget http://ftp.de.debian.org/debian/pool/main/v/vmdb2/vmdb2_0.22-1_all.deb
     sudo dpkg -i vmdb2_0.22-1_all.deb

+At the moment, (Debian bullseye), vmdb2 is released : 0.27+really.0.26-1

 ## Choosing the right target